 Fraud Bible Successor Fraud Hymnal Has Criminals Singing About Their Schemes

-Over two years after the creation of the Fraud Bible, criminals devoted to the cause are becoming more religious about their schemes.
+Over three years after the creation of the Fraud Bible, criminals devoted to the cause are becoming more religious about their schemes.
 They have created a new way to praise Fraudism in the form of a new hymnal.
 Whereas the Fraud Bible would compile the various schemes to tell others how to go about committing the crimes, the Fraud Hymnal seeks to sing songs about the benefits of the schemes.

 The Fraud Bible was popularized through various social media platforms back in 2019 as a guide for fraudlings (those new to fraud) to learn how to commit various schemes.
 In addition to having over 14,000 various files, the collection of material even had its own rap (something not found in the real Bible).